sanjaykrishna1203/sanjaykrishna1203/README.md

 Welcome to my Github &nbsp;

-I am an enthusiastic Pre-Final year student pursuing Computer science and Engineering from Sathyabama Institute of Science and Technology, Chennai.
+I am an enthusiastic Final year student pursuing Computer Science and Engineering from Sathyabama Institute of Science and Technology, Chennai.

 I am a Full Stack Web developer with good experience in HTML, CSS and Javascript.
-Iam also familiar with the languages like C, C++, Python and C#.
+I am also familiar with the languages like C, C++, Python and C#.
 I have also worked with the technologies like .Net core, Angular, firebase, PHP and node.js.

 ### :hammer_and_wrench: Languages and Tools :